History of Guatemala City: Overpass constructions

 Guatemala City started growing uncontrollably after the 1976 earthquake, which led to serious transit problems, especially at rush hour.
 To help with this situation, City Hall started building overpasses; the first during this modernization period was the Tecún Umán overpass, that connects zones 8, 9 and 13.
 The structure has four concrete bridges and a freeway exchange transit system.
 The overpass was built in three phases, beginning in October 1991 and completing on 31 August 1993.

 21st century

 Pacaya volcano eruption of 2010

 Four volcanoes are visible from Guatemala City, and two of them are active.
-The closest and most active is Pacaya, which often expels large amounts of ash and rocks, the others are Volcán de Fuego, Volcán Acatenango and Volcán de Agua.
+The closest and most active is Pacaya, which often expels large amounts of ash and rocks, the others are Volcán de Fuego, Acatenango and Volcán de Agua.
 On the night of 27 May 2010, Pacaya volcano erupted; the ash column reached 1500 m above the crater and severely impact the city and three adjacent regions.
 The International Airport had to remain closed for five days due to the falling ash, rain and poor visibility conditions.
 The Guatemalan Emergency and Disaster response team declared a red alert for those communities near the volcano and urged them to evacuate.